• Skip to primary navigation

 • Chopped onion, garlic, and worcestershire sauce provide the flavorings.

 • The cheese roll gets rolled in chili powder for a pop of color and flavor.
+You could substitute paprika if you prefer.

-How to make a cheese roll
+How to make a cheese log

 Start by letting the cream cheese come to room temperature.
 If you’re in a hurry, follow these instructions for softening cream cheese.